Home » Old Fashioned Desserts » Cinnamon Sugar Pear Cobbler

 Instructions

-• Preheat oven to 375 degrees with the rack in the center.
-Prepare a baking sheet by lining with aluminum foil.
+• Prep.
+Preheat oven to 375°F (190°C) with the rack in the center.
+Then, line a baking sheet with aluminum foil to catch spills and make cleanup easier.

-• Combine the pears, brown sugar, cornstarch, cinnamon, cloves, and allspice in a large mixing bowl.
-Pour the filling into a 13 x 9 baking dish.
-Cover it with foil, place it on the foil-lined baking sheet, and bake for 20 minutes, until the filling is juicy.
+• Make and pre-bake filling.
+Combine the pears, brown sugar, cornstarch, cinnamon, cloves, and allspice in a large mixing bowl.
+Mix well to coat the pears evenly.
+Next, pour the pear mixture into a 9 x 13 baking dish.
+Then, cover the dish with aluminum foil, place it on the foil-lined baking sheet, and bake for 20 minutes until the filling is juicy and bubbling.

-• While the filling is baking, make the topping.
-Beat the butter and sugar in a large mixing bowl using an electric mixer on medium speed.
-Beat for about 3 minutes, until fluffy.
-Add the egg and beat 1 minute.
-Add the flour, baking powder, and salt and beat on low until just combined.
+• Make topping.
+While the filling is baking, prepare the topping.
+In a large mixing bowl, beat the softened butter and granulated sugar with an electric mixer on medium speed for about 3 minutes until the mixture is light and fluffy.
+Add the egg and beat for an additional minute until well combined.
+Gradually add the flour, baking powder, and a pinch of salt, beating at low speed until combined.
+Do not overmix.

-• Remove the hot filling from the oven and remove the aluminum foil.
-Drop the topping on by heaping tablespoons, spacing relatively evenly.
+• Assemble.
+Carefully remove the baking dish from the oven and discard the aluminum foil cover.
+Drop the topping by heaping tablespoons onto the hot filling, spacing the dollops relatively evenly across the surface.

-• Bake, uncovered, for 45 minutes until topping is golden brown and filling is bubbly.
-Allow to cool 20 minutes before serving.
-Can be served warm or room temperature.
-Best with a scoop of vanilla ice cream on top.
+• Bake.
+Return the baking dish to the oven and bake, uncovered, for 45 minutes, or until the topping is golden brown and the filling is bubbly.
+Allow the cobbler to cool for at least 20 minutes before serving.
+It can be served warm or at room temperature.
+For the best experience, serve with a scoop of vanilla ice cream and a drizzle of prepared caramel sauce.

 Notes